shubham0204/Text2Summary-Android/README.md

 4. Finally, we take the top N highest scores.
 The corresponding sentences hold most of the information present in the text.
 These sentences are then concatenated and returned as the summary.

+### Updates

+With [TensorFlow 2.3](https://www.tensorflow.org/api_docs/python/tf?version=nightly), some `LSTM` and `Embedding` ops are now supported with TensorFlow Lite.
+But I'll stick to TF-IDF as it is faster and efficient for Android.

 ## Contribute

 If you are facing any issues, [open an issue](https://github.com/shubham0204/Text2Summary/issues) on the repository.
 You may